MultiQC/MultiQC/docs/modules.md

     'ymax': None,                           # Max y limit
     'ymin': None,                           # Min y limit
-    'yDecimals': True,                      # Set to false to only show integer labels 'stacking': 'normal',                   # Set to None to have category bars side by side 'use_legend': True,                     # Show / hide the legend 'click_func': None,                     # Javascript function to be called when a point is clicked 'cursor': None,                         # CSS mouse cursor type.
+    'yDecimals': True,                      # Set to false to only show integer labels 'ylab_format': None,                    # Format string for x axis labels.
+Defaults to {value}
+    'stacking': 'normal',                   # Set to None to have category bars side by side 'use_legend': True,                     # Show / hide the legend 'click_func': None,                     # Javascript function to be called when a point is clicked 'cursor': None,                         # CSS mouse cursor type.
-}
+    'tt_percentages': True,                 # Show the percentages of each count in the tooltip }
 ```